localstack/docs/content/en/tutorials/simulating-outages/index.md

 ]'
 {{</ command >}}

-This makes the database become inaccessible.
+This makes the database inaccessible.
 No external client or a LocalStack service can retrieve or add new products, resulting in the API Gateway returning an Internal Server Error.

 Downtime and data loss are critical issues to avoid in enterprise applications.